corradomonti/op-dyn-identification/README.md

 ## Repository structure

-- notebooks: contains jupyter notebooks for plotting and visualisation
+- **notebooks**: contains jupyter notebooks for plotting and visualisation
-- src: contains all the source code for running the experiments in the paper
+- **src**: contains all the source code for running the experiments in the paper